-(iii) Require that individuals refer to the contracting officer for consideration all cases where the individuals do not consider prices to be reasonable; and
+(iii) Require that individuals refer all cases where prices are not considered to be reasonable to the Contracting officer for consideration; and

 (iv) Maintain continuing surveillance over individuals to ensure compliance with acquisition regulations.

 5113.305 Imprest funds and third party drafts.